RxLaboratory/Duik/src-docs/docs/guide/bones/autorig/leg.md

 Use this effect to control all possible rotations of the foot, using different anchor points:

 - The *Toes* angle simply rotates the toes (or claws).
-- The *Tipetoe* angle rotates the foot from its tip, its very end, like a dancer tiptoeing.
+- The *Tiptoe* angle rotates the foot from its tip, its very end, like a dancer tiptoeing.
 - The *Heel* angle rotates the foot from the point of contact between the heel and the ground.
 - The *Foot roll* angle is a very useful control when animating a walk for example.
 Negative values rotate the foot the same way as the *Heel* value, and positive values raise the heel by rotating it around the toe joint, which happens at the end of each step during the walk, when the foot is behind the character, just before it raises to go forward again.